adrienstankovic/STANKOVIC_Adrien_TP5_ST2TRD/README.md

 For the part 3 and 4, I use inheritance in order to have method for the specific items.

-The commit named "initial commit Part 2" corresponds to the commit we have to do after Part 2 and before Part 3.
+The commit named "initial commit Part 2" corresponds to the commit we had to do after Part 2 and before Part 3.